Jump to:

 Programmable High and Low Temp Safety Indicator:

-Once you know your product’s fail points, you can set the chamber to test up to that setpoint and set a safety indicator, so the chamber does not exceed the high and low points.
+Once you know your product’s fail points, you can set the chamber to test up to that setpoint and set a safety indicator so the chamber does not exceed the high and low points.
 This will ensure you’re not causing product failures during production testing.

 Noise Reduction Package: